 In its 22nd year, the KS95 for Kids Radiothon raised \$636,334.
-This event, which benefits Children's Cancer Research Fund and Gillette Children's Specialty Healthcare, supports groundbreaking research that makes treatment easier for kids like Harper and Harriet, who are both fighting leukemia.
-It also leaves a legacy of hope in honor of kids like Brice, who sadly passed away from a brain tumor last year at just 17 months old.
-Brice's dad, Chris, says he's thankful for everyone who donated, and that the impact Brice's story can have on other kids is part of what makes it worth sharing.
+This event, which benefits Children's Cancer Research Fund and Gillette Children's Specialty Healthcare, supports groundbreaking research that makes treatment easier for kids like Harper and Harriet, who are both fighting like Brice, who sadly passed away from a brain tumor last year at just 17 months old.
+Brice's dad, Chris, says he's